 Google Shopping content is extremely basic, consisting of only product images and a short description, giving brands limited options to tell their brand story.
 Advertising on Amazon links directly to a product detail page, which brands can use to properly inform potential customers and drive them towards a sale.

-Product detail page content is the foundation of any successful AMS campaign.
+Product detail page content is the foundation of any successful Amazon Advertising campaign.
 Essential content like product titles and bullets give customers key information about the product immediately and let them know they’re in the right place.
 As the customer scrolls down the page, A+ content with detailed product information and enlargeable photos effectively displays the product on the digital shelf, giving customers the information they need to complete the transaction.

-Basic A+ content is now free for all vendors on Amazon, and is proven to increase sales.
+Basic A+ content is now free for all vendors on Amazon and is proven to increase sales.
 Brands looking for a more immersive product page experience can now invest in Premium A+ content, which uses high-resolution imagery, rich media, and interactive capabilities within the modules to give brands a more modern and stylized product showcase on the site.

 Making Advertising with Amazon a Priority

-The bottom line here is that Amazon gives you much more control of how you want to advertise your products and showcase your brand than Google does.
+The bottom line here is that Amazon gives you much more control over how you want to advertise your products and showcase your brand than Google does.
 Consumers are also going to Amazon to start their search journey over Google, and being able to buy with one click on Amazon makes it easier than ever to complete that journey.
-Lastly, consumers have the option buy completely different products at the same time on Amazon, shortening their search journey.
+Lastly, consumers have the option to buy completely different products at the same time on Amazon, shortening their search journey.
 They can’t do this through Google Shopping.

 Brands that do sell on Amazon shouldn’t abandon Google altogether.
 But as Amazon solidifies its place as the best search engine for products as well as the world’s biggest database of product information, brands should start to consider making advertising on Amazon their top priority.